zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec05.md

 case will just ignore non-responsive name servers or name servers not giving a correct DNS response for an authoritative name server.

+The RDATA of a DNSKEY record consists of four fields.
+The third field specifies the algorithm number of public key in the fourth field.
+This test case will only check what the algorithm is used by checking the third field.
+It will not verify that the key is matching the algorithm.

 ## Classification of algorithms